kroy2022/kroy2022/README.md

 🧠 About Me

 - 👀 Interested in full-stack development, machine learning, and embedded development
-- 🚀 Building revix ai: www.revix.ai (Used by 10,000+ students in 50+ countries!)
+- 🚀 Building revix ai: www.revix.ai (Used by 15,000+ students in 60+ countries!)
-- 🌱 I’m currently learning Computer Systems, Software Architecture, and Distributed Systems
+- 🌱 I’m currently learning Embedded Engineering, Software Architecture, and Distributed Systems
-- 💪 Experienced with Python, C#, React, and NLP Models
+- 💪 Experienced with Python, C#, C, Java, React, and NLP Models
-- 🔭 I’m currently working as a Software Engineer Intern at Raytheon, Prev at Blue Origin and Garmin
+- 🔭 I’m currently working as a Software Engineer 1 at Garmin Prev at Blue Origin and RTX
 - 📫 Connect with me!

 <a href="mailto:kevinroy2015@gmail.com">